Medical Pharmacology II

 The above course(s) or permission from the instructor.
 Understanding of basic concepts in biology, chemistry, and biochemistry.

-- Provide basic scientific concepts and principles that will serve as the foundation for understanding the pharmacology of specific drugs.
+- Grasp the basic scientific concepts and principles that serve as the foundation of understanding the pharmacology of specific medications.

 - Understand the basic physiologic mechanisms that govern drug pharmacokinetics, action, and toxicity.